 For an investor, the appeal is clear.
 Small modular reactors are a coming technology, and demand from power-hungry data centers has made clean, steady electricity a prized commodity.

 The risks sit alongside it.
-Scientists and unions warn of resignations and a brain drain, saying the sector’s value lies in expertise that is far harder to rebuild than to sell.
+Scientists and unions warn of resignations and a brain drain.
+They say the sector’s value lies in expertise that is far harder to rebuild than to sell.

 The debate is really about sovereignty.
-Argentina is one of only a handful of nations that masters this technology, and the fight is over whether that edge is an asset to keep or a business to sell.
+Argentina is one of only a handful of nations that masters this technology.
+The fight is over whether that edge is an asset to keep or a business to sell.

 Argentina also exports its skills.
 Its state technology firm has long sold research reactors abroad, a niche business that rests on exactly the public capabilities now up for debate.

 For a foreign observer, it is a test case.
-It shows a government betting that private capital can do what the state no longer will, and asking a country to weigh efficiency against independence.
+A government is betting private capital can do what the state no longer will, and asking a country to weigh efficiency against independence.

 Frequently Asked Questions